gsoules/MkDocs/digital-archive/docs/user/viewing-items.md

 The appearance of an item's thumbnail tells you something about the item:

--   A double border (items 13178 and 13023) indicates that it's a [Reference item](/user/relationships/#reference-items).
+-   A blue double border (items 13178 and 13023) indicates that it's a [Reference item](/user/relationships/#reference-items).
 -   A dotted border (item #13325) indicates that the item has two or more attachments.
 -   A placeholder thumbnail indicates that the item has no attachments.
 The placeholder for item 13023 indicates that it's Reference item for a structure.
--   A blue flag (items 3304 and 13325) indicates that the item has either been marked to view later or that it is already on the recently viewed items list.
+-   A blue flag (items 13325 and 14997) indicates that the item has either been marked to view later or that it is already on the recently viewed items list.
 A gray flag indicates that the item is not on the recently viewed items list.
 [Learn about flagging items](/user/recently-viewed).